header hwhouse

 On 24 August 2021 the Heritage Gardeners become an Accredited Award Provider for the Duke of Edinburgh's International Award, for teaching gardening skills.

-In August 2021 the Moths & Butterflies of New Zealand Trust announces in an article in its Spring magazine, that the Heritage Garden at the Halfway House is a certified Butterfly Habitat Garden.
+In August 2021 the Moths & Butterflies of New Zealand Trust announce in an article in its Spring magazine, that the Heritage Garden at the Halfway House is a certified Butterfly Habitat Garden.

 2018

-Heritage Week was commemorated by hosting World War One The Home Front events at the house for the 100th anniversary of the end of the war.
-Poetry readings were held on the 24 and 26th October, the Spinners and Knitters hosted traditional knitting and spinning on Saturday, 27 October.
-A Peace Celebration was held on Sunday, 28th October, with WWI food provided, a musical history of New Zealand WWI songs by David Dell, and a WWI drama acted by Challenge 2000 youth.
+Heritage Week is commemorated by hosting World War One The Home Front events at the house for the 100th anniversary of the end of the war.
+Poetry readings are held on the 24 and 26th October, the Spinners and Knitters host traditional knitting and spinning on Saturday, 27 October.
+A Peace Celebration is held on Sunday, 28th October, with WWI food provided, a musical history of New Zealand WWI songs by David Dell, and a WWI drama acted by Challenge 2000 youth.

 2017